-In this blog, we’ll explore why DTCs don’t tell the whole story when it comes to advanced driver-assistance systems (ADAS) calibrations and why it’s important to still calibrate after certain events like windshield replacement, alignment changes, fender benders, and any repairs that require removing and replacing any sensors affixed to the vehicle.
+In this blog, we’ll break down why DTCs don’t provide a complete picture when it comes to advanced driver-assistance systems (ADAS) and explain why calibration is still necessary after services like windshield replacement, wheel alignments, minor collisions, or any repair that involves removing or reinstalling vehicle sensors.

 DTCs Report Known Issues